vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 Now for the individual self (Pratyak ātmā) which is to attain Brahman :

-We should know that the in.lividual self is in three categories : Baddha or those who are in the bondage of sansürer, Mukta, or those who have attained release froin sainsära and Nitya or those who are eternally free fron bondage.
+We should know that the in.lividual self is in three categories : Baddha or those who are in the bondage of sansürer, Mukta, or those who have attained release froin sainsāra and Nitya or those who are eternally free fron bondage.
 The seeker after salvation should also know the peculiar features which distinguish him as a seeker of the means of mukti, from other baddhas.

 The baddhas (or the bound) are those caught up in the cycle of births and deaths owing to the stream of beginningless karma, They range from Brahma to the blade of grass and are called kshetrajnāh.
 (Brabma, gods, men, beasts, trees, grass and so on ).

-The muktās (or released souls) are those who, by adopting the means (upāya ) prescribed in the s'ästrüs, have obtained the Lord's grace, permanently transcended the cycle of births and deaths, and have obtained unsurpassed bliss as a result of the uprestricted enjoyment of Bhagavan.
+The muktās (or released souls) are those who, by adopting the means (upāya ) prescribed in the s'āstrüs, have obtained the Lord's grace, permanently transcended the cycle of births and deaths, and have obtained unsurpassed bliss as a result of the uprestricted enjoyment of Bhagavan.

 The nityās (the eternally free) are those whose knowledge has never undergone contraction and who are, in this respect, like